 Should you want a more fulfilling sound, you might want to opt for ‘High’ immersive sound option, but be wary as this does affect the overall accuracy of the audio system.
 Dial it to ‘Off’ if you want more of a ‘stereo’ experience; this option might be favourable to audiophiles, but does hinder the system’s width and depth.

 TotallyEV’s verdict on the Tesla Model 3’s audio system

 Frankly, we thought the Polestar 2’s audio system would be hard to beat, but the Tesla Model 3 takes it that one step further in delivering a perfect soundstage and a slightly bettered mid-range reproduction.
 While both receive our Best Buy award, the Model 3’s audio system is our highest-rated one to date.

-Would you save up to inherit the ‘Premium Interior’ package with a purchase of the LR or P models or settle for the SR+?
-We’d love to hear your thoughts, be it if you’re a casual listener or an avid audiophile.
+Would you consider upgrading from the entry-level Model 3 to the Long Range or Performance models for the audio system alone?
 Let us know in the comments section below or via social media; we’re on: YouTube, Instagram, Facebook, Twitter and LinkedIn.